liquidctl/liquidctl/docs/asus-aura-led-guide.md

 The `status` function returns the number of ARGB and RGB channels detected by the controller.
 If the command is invoked with `--debug` flag, the entire reply from the controller will be displayed in groups of 6 bytes.
 This information has not been fully decoded, but is provided in the event that someone is able to decipher it.

-On Asus ProArt Z690-Creator WiFi the following is returned:
+On ASUS ProArt Z690-Creator WiFi the following is returned:
 ```
 % liquidctl -m Aura status
 AsusTek Aura LED Controller (experimental)